-On November 2, 1943, the Fifth Air Force launched a massive low-level attack by B-25 strafer-bombers against harbor installations and shipping at the major Japanese fleet anchorage and base at Rabaul, New Britian.
+On November 2, 1943, the Fifth Air Force launched a massive low-level attack by B-25 strafer-bombers against harbor installations and shipping at the major Japanese fleet anchorage and base at Rabaul, New Britain.
 In the vanguard of the 71st Squadron’s strike, 1/Lt.
 James A. Hungerpiller flying SLEEPY TIME GAL and 1/Lt.
 J. E. Orr can be seen engaging their targets at mast-top heights.
 In the face of the hundreds of antiaircraft guns, Lt.
 Hungerpiller opened fire on two destroyers, scoring a direct hit with one of his bombs.
 Meanwhile, Lt.
 Orr opened fire on a harbor merchant ship while Lt.
 Hungerpiller’s aircraft quickly began to lose altitude because of severe AA damage.
 Recognizing the plight of this aircraft, he made a sharp right turn toward to heavy cruisers anchored just off the western shore of the harbor.

 This painting depicts Lt.
 Hungerpiller’s SLEEPY TIME GAL, trailing a plume of fire and smoke, crossing beyond the bow of the heavy cruiser Haguro.
-In the background, Lt.
+In the foreground, Lt.
 Orr is opening fire on the Japanese merchant ship.
 With his left engine on fire and the aircraft severely damaged from a fuel tank explosion, Lt.
 Hungerpiller soon lost control his aircraft and plunged into the sea.

 This painting, part of a limited edition series by Steve Ferguson, can be purchased on our website.